-Locally, mean yields vary from 8 to 12 t/ha but are noticeably homogeneous across sites (figure 1c).
-The differences, however, can be explained in terms of well understood trends in climatic variation across GB such as the decrease in mean temperature towards the north of the country (figure 2d), or the decrease in mean precipitation towards the east of the country (figure 2e), while radiation varies slightly with a west to east gradient between the sites (figure 2f).
-More precisely, comparing figure 1c and figure 3c, we see that yield variation between sites follows that of the seasonal evapotranspiration (ET).
-In our case, the differences in ET directly reflect the level of water deficit between locations, which in this study, are the result of the weather variability only, the soil being assumed the same at each site (figure 3d).
-The higher the water deficit the lower the ET, and correspondingly, the yield.
-Note however the exception of the Scottish site LU, which has both higher ET and yield than the sites nearby RG and LE.
-This is explained by the relative higher radiation at site LU (figure 2f).
+Locally, mean yields vary from 8 to 12 t/ha but are noticeably homogeneous across sites (Fig. 1C).
+The differences, however, can be explained in terms of well understood trends in climatic variation across GB such as the decrease in mean temperature towards the north of the country (see Fig. 2D), or the decrease in mean precipitation towards the east of the country (see Fig. 2E), while radiation varies slightly with a west to east gradient between the sites (see Fig. 2F).
+More precisely, comparing Fig. 1C and Fig. 3C, we see that yield variation between sites follows that of the seasonal evapotranspiration (ET).
+In our case, the differences in ET directly reflect the level of water deficit between locations, which in this study, are the result of the weather variability only, the soil being assumed the same at each site (see Fig. 3D).
+The higher the water deficit the lower the evapotranspiration and yield than the sites nearby RG and LE.
+This is explained by the relative higher radiation at site LU (Fig. 2F).
 Following the British weather pattern described above, the soil water deficit exhibits a clear division between the southern sites (NW, BD, RR, MA) more prone to water stress, and the northern sites (SQ, RG, LE, LU) less sensitive to water stress.
-We note that the soil water deficit increases modestly under the RCP 4.5 scenario and varies non-monotonically with the atmospheric CO2 concentration (figure 3b,d).
-This can
+We note that the soil water deficit increases modestly under the RCP 4.5 scenario and varies non-monotonically with the atmospheric CO2 concentration (Figs. 3B,D).
+This can be explained by an increase in precipitation and a reduction in radiation in the RCP 8.5 scenario compared to the RCP 4.5 (Figs. 2B,C).